akangaroo/CS51-Final-Project/README.md

 ```shell
 python main.py
 ```
-Make an image or movie:
+Select an image set or video from which to produce the 'noiseless' image:
 ```shell
 	(A) Amy in Basement
 	(B) Beach